How to Cook Lobsters on the Grill without Ruining Them

 Whole Lobster Grilling

-Only grill lively, hard-shell lobsters about 1-1/2 pound or larger.
+Only grill lively, hard-shell lobsters about 1-1/2 pounds or larger.
 Smaller lobsters will cook too quickly on the grill.
-The thick, sturdy shell of a hard shell will hold up to the rigors of the grill.
+The thick, sturdy hard shell will withstand the rigors of the grill.
 You will also enjoy more meat than a watery, soft-shell lobster.
 These are the fragile shell lobsters usually caught in the summertime.

-1. Par boil your live lobsters first for approximately 2-3 minutes, drain and cool slightly.
+1. Parboil your live lobsters for approximately 2-3 minutes, then drain and cool slightly.

-2. Turn lobster belly side up and cut the lobster lengthwise completely through the meat and shell to yield two halves per lobster.
+2. Turn the lobster belly-side up, then cut lengthwise through the meat and shell to yield two halves per lobster.
 Discard the dark stomach (a gritty sac) that’s located behind the eyes, and the soft green tomally (liver).

-3. Rub olive into the meat as in the grill lobster lobster tails above (step 2).
+3. Rub olive oil into the meat as in the grilled lobster tails above (step 2).

-4. Start the lobster meat side down on grill, and then grill 8-10 minutes, turning once.
+4. Start the lobster meat side down on the grill and grill for 8-10 minutes, turning once.

 How to Grill Whole Lobsters